 Hopefully, “well-crafted” would be the phrase I would most desire to describe both of my books.
 As a dedicated English teacher, I took great pains in my revisions and edits.

 How long did it take you to write the first draft of the manuscripts?

-“insignficant white girl” was drafted for over twenty years in my private journals; however, once I sat down to actually write it… the first draft was written in the course of thirty-six agonizing hours.
+“insignficant” was drafted for over twenty years in my private journals; however, once I sat down to actually write it… the first draft was written in the course of thirty-six agonizing hours.
 Then, I spent two years revising/rewriting/editing it to the final version.
 “Interiors” was written much differently… it was written in the span of one year, which also included intensive workshopping for the completion of the collection.
-Actually, “Interiors” was my escape space… the poems I wrote to treat myself when “insignificant white girl” was too heavy emotionally for me to continue and I needed to take a break.
+Actually, “Interiors” was my escape space… the poems I wrote to treat myself when “insignificant” was too heavy emotionally for me to continue and I needed to take a break.
 But, I couldn’t stop writing… so both books got written.

 Who or what inspired you to write this book?

 I was inspired to write “insignficant” as an on-going effort to support my cause to champion against childhood sexual abuse.
 Of course, I was inspired by Maya Angelou, Toni Morrison and Alice Walker; but, when I read “Sister” by Nickole Brown, I knew how I wanted to shape my story.
 Her book is incredibly beautiful, sad and haunting and it taught me how to create a lyrical narrative.
 Sue William Silverman’s book “Because I Remember Terror, Father I Remember You” was a huge source of inspiration to have the courage to be unflinchingly honest.

 Will your book be self-published or represented by an agency?